datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 DataFrame[train_id: string, station: string, time: string]
 ```

-or, if you are not in a shell,
+or, if you are not in a shell, print the result, like so:

 ```
 >>> print(spark.sql("select * from table limit 0"))